For students from other countries, moving to the U.S. can be very jarring. Check for local or regional resources for your “newly arrived” students.

 Center for Applied Linguistics

 The Center for Applied Linguistics provides a comprehensive range of research-based language and cultural education resources.
-Their focus is on developing practical resources related to language teaching and learning, cultural orientation, linguistics, and more.
-CAL provides a comprehensive range of research-based language and cultural education resources and testing tools. learn more
+Their focus is on developing practical resources related to language teaching and… learn more

 CREDE

-The Center for Research on Education, Diversity & Excellence (CREDE) is focused on improving the education of students who are challenged by language or cultural barriers, race, geographic location, or poverty.
-CREDE promotes research and provides educators with a range of tools to help them implement best practices in the classroom. learn more
+The Center for Research on Education, Diversity & Excellence (CREDE) is focused on improving the education of students who are challenged by language or cultural barriers, race, geographic… learn more

 Foreign Language Resources